merqurio/kolore/README.md

 *You don't have to pay anything until your website has lots of visitors.* You just need to start a project in the [Google's Developer Console][13] to upload your instance of **Kolore**.
 Plus you have a lot of freedom for customazing and you don't have to worry about scale problems.

 ##### What makes it different ?
-We focus in the user.
-We want our customers to easily manage their own web sites.
+We focus in the users.
+We want to make web management easy for our customers.

 ##### I don't mind about this stuff, I just want to create a web fast.
 **Soon** you will find all the info you need to create a template, place it and start running.